-- There is no documentation of successful completion of treatment. - No completion of treatment, but the client has been in the community offense-free for an extended period of time (e.g., 10 years)1 - The non-sexual index offense is a violent crime/involves force (including, but not limited to, domestic violence) - The non-sexual index offense contains components similar to behavior in the original sex offense. (e.g., the original sex offense was burglarizing a woman's underwear from her apartment and the new offense is stealing underwear from the store) - The client is determined to be a moderate or high risk for re-offense (if actuarial risk assessments can be utilized) or the person presents with a significant number of dynamic risk factors (if actuarial risk assessments cannot be utilized) - Please refer to the Risk Assessment Appendix for more information on choosing appropriate risk assessment strategies. - The client is in Level Three Denial Please note that denial alone is not a reason for automatic placement in Option C, D, or E and does not preclude placement in Option A or B - The client has deviant PPG or VT results - The client has an inability to demonstrate knowledge of treatment concepts either behaviorally (i.e. living a non-pro-social lifestyle) or verbally
+- There is no documentation of successful completion of treatment. - No completion of treatment, but the client has been in the community offense-free for an extended period of time (e.g., 10 years)1 - The non-sexual index offense is a violent crime/involves force (including, but not limited to, domestic violence) - The non-sexual index offense contains components similar to behavior in the original sex offense. (e.g., the original sex offense was burglarizing a woman's underwear from her apartment and the new offense is stealing underwear from the store) - The client is determined to be a moderate or high risk for re-offense (if actuarial risk assessments can be utilized) or the person presents with a significant number of dynamic risk factors (if actuarial risk assessments cannot be utilized) - The client is in Level Three Denial Please note that denial alone is not a reason for automatic placement in Option C, D, or E and does not preclude placement in Option A or B

+- The client has deviant PPG or VT results - The client has an inability to demonstrate knowledge of treatment concepts either behaviorally (i.e. living a non-pro-social lifestyle) or verbally

 - All specialized terms and conditions for an adult sex offender, including the need to take a Child Contact Assessment (CCA) in order to determine contact with own children.
 Specific jurisdictions handling of Court orders concerning contact with children (e.g., Burns) should be taken into consideration.

 - Additional assessment process to include:

 - Sex history disclosure process

-- o Polygraph
+- Polygraph

-- o Time limited treatment refresher work
+- Time limited treatment refresher work

 - Areas to assess:

 - Offense behavior chain including risk factors (red flags, triggers, etc.)

 - Pro-social relationship development (support system)

 - Support system development

 - Relapse prevention

+- Empathy development and victim impact

+- Coping skills

+- Problem solving

+- Mood Management

+- Boundaries

+- Healthy sexuality and intimate relationship development

+- Vocational skills/adaptive skills

+- Assessment of deviant sexual arousal/interest, if present

+- Listed provider should use modified written agreement outlining expectations

+- For offenders in significant denial, attempt to overcome resistance to treatment and denial issues

+- Domestic violence assess to determine treatment needs (sex offense, domestic violence, combination of two and/or harm to child)

+- Client can be referred to another Option at any time

+- Treatment provider to prepare written discharge summary upon completion of Option C with updated recommendations